shakacode/bootstrap-loader/README.md

 That being said, Bootstrap 4 probably works just fine!
 You must use `4.0.0-alpha.4` or greater.

 ## NEWS
+2016-10-30: Released 1.3.0.
+Supports multiple config files in one build.

 2016-10-02: Released 2.0.0-beta.12.
 Supports isomorphic-style-loader and disabling SASS source map and/or resolve-url-loader injection!